sockone68/Lua_QT_NewSgs/README.md

 New Sanguosha using lua and QT and qml,highly customizable

 Here are some additional limitations:
-1.Anybody can't use the code to do anything without my permission.
+1.Anybody can't use these codes to do anything without my permission.

 Here are some notices:
 1.my email is 1520101906@qq.com